jorisoffouga/Project_Robocup/README.md

 # Project_Robocup

  # Documentation
- All datasheet of sensor and microcontroleur and Report of projet
+ All datasheet of sensor and mcu and Report of projet
  # Compile Application Host on linux
  Host / contains source codes to be used on PC